 1. It helps you get more exposure for your business.

-With the knowledge graph, you’re basically increasing your chances of appearing in Google’s search results.
+With the knowledge graph, you’re increasing your chances of appearing in Google’s search results.
 And, as we all know, the higher you appear in Google’s search results, the more traffic you’re likely to get.

 2. It helps you build trust and credibility with potential customers.

-When potential customers see your business listed in the knowledge graph, they’re more likely to trust you and do business with you.
+When potential customers see your business listed in the knowledge graph, they’re more likely to trust and do business with you.
 After all, if Google trusts you enough to list you in their knowledge graph, you must be a pretty reputable business.

 3. It helps you stand out from your competition.